HarveyLab/mouseVR/README.md

 The parts are listed in the "screen assembly" section of the parts list google doc: https://docs.google.com/spreadsheets/d/1hkXaeRBd7GJPuhIFjeKkEIziQik9mlkZpzjhxGrkA7A/edit?usp=sharing

 #### Projector
-The projector should be a laser projector so that the image is in focus across the entire curvature of the screen (we have not tested any other type of projector with this design).
+The projector should be a laser projector so that the image is in focus across the entire curvature of the screen.
 In terms of laser projectors compatible with this design, we like the
 Celluon PicoPro, Celluon PicoBit, or the LaserBeamPro (in that order of preference).
 The LaserBeamPro can exhibit burn-in.
 Avoid the Sony portable laser projector due to lag.
 The projector throw ratio matters: get one with 1.4:1 (pretty standard for the small laser projectors).
 Projectors with greater divergence will work as well.
 Get a projector that projects straight out i.e. the light for the horizontal center line of the projected image should be at the same elevation as the body of the projector.
 Some projectors (especially short throw) are designed to project upwards from a table or desk, this will not work with the setup.

+If you wish to use DLP projectors, we've done some basic testing of them but have not trained mice with them.
+The image is slightly out of focus in certain places, but it is not a serious issue.
+The main issue with DLP projectors is that most do not project straight out of the projector - they project slightly upwards with build in keystone correction.
+This has two main effects.
+First, the projector will need to be mounted at a slight angle relative to the top piece of the VR setup (ask Noah if this isn't clear).
+Second, due to the keystone correct and the angle of mounting, the transformation functions will need to be adjusted appropriately within whatever VR software you are using (if you wish to know exactly where on the screen things are being displayed).

 **Note that the laser cut mount for the projector included in these designs is specifically for the PicoBit.** It will also work with the PicoPro and laser beam pro if you remove the top "alignment" piece and stick the projector to the bottom piece using double sided tape or velcro (the height and geometry works, you will just need to center the image by eye when you stick down the projector).